GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 What the parts of the `IID_PPV_ARGS(ppType)` macro are:

 [the `ppType` in `IID_PPV_ARGS(ppType)`]
-- a pointer to a pointer of a object.
+- a pointer to a pointer of an object.

 [the `__uuidof(**(ppType))` part of `IID_PPV_ARGS(ppType)`]
 -  at compile time retrieves a `UUID` from `ppType` type which represents a `GUID`, which is returned as a `REFIID` — which means that the type returned is a reference to an identifier to a specific type of COM object.